soerr/UnturnedDocumentation/Config.json/browser.md

 },
 ```

+## Video Tutorial
+Check out this video tutorial on how to configure the `Browser` section in the `Config.json` file:

 [video=7946e77b-f309-4261-9ae7-43f7bc38f43c]

-## Server List Page
+## Server List
 ![server list](assets/server_list.png)

 ### Icon
 The `Icon` field is used to specify the URL of the image that will be displayed in the server browser.
-This image should be at least 64x64 PNG file.
+This image should be at least 64x64 image file.
 For example:
 ```
 https://i.imgur.com/xz6ONp2.png
 ```

+> **💡 PRO TIP**
+> You can use [Imgur](https://imgur.com/) to upload your images and get the direct link to use in the `Icon` and `Thumbnail` fields.
+> Remember that you must use URL which ends with image extension like `.png` or `.jpg`.

 ### Desc_Server_List
 The server description visible in the server list.
 Can't be longer than 64 characters.